tordnat/tordnat.github.io/about.markdown

 permalink: /about/
 ---

 Studying control engineering.
-Intersted in everyting from language to cryptography.
+Intersted in everything from language to cryptography.
 Much love to jekyll for this amazing site generator ^o^.

 You can find the source code for the template I'm using at Minima, GitHub: